mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 image: /public/buttons.png
 ---

-Button is one of the regularly used components in SwiftUI.
+*Button* is one of the regularly used components in *SwiftUI*.
 We use buttons to allow users to produce actions.
 That's why it is so essential to generalize the look and feel of buttons in our apps.
-This week we will master buttons in SwiftUI.
+This week we will master buttons in *SwiftUI*.
 We will learn how to customize the look and feel by using composition.

 #### Basic usage
 Let's start by presenting a simple button that prints something in the console whenever the user presses it.